sefk/sefk.github.io/src/posts/job-15.md

 It's nice to not have a day job while looking for another.
 I was lucky enough to do this [once before in 2012][sab] which turned out great.
-I learned then that time and flexibility buys you depth in your network.
-I heard about a lot of interesting projects.
-I found a fun project in a new domain ([online education][ed]), something I doubt I would have found the normal way.
+I learned then that time and flexibility lets you talk to lots of friends and learn about a breadth of projects.
+I found a fun project in a new domain ([online education][ed]), something I doubt I'd have found the normal way.

 Maybe I'll get lucky again.